aiguo-11/DeepMicroClass2/README.md

+# DeepMicroClass2

+DeepMicroClass2 is a deep learning based genome sequence classification tool for metagenomic contig labeling and abundance (TPM) estimation.

 ## Citation and Manuscript Status

 DeepMicroClass2 extends the original DeepMicroClass framework for multi-class taxonomic classification of complex marine metagenomic sequences.